 How to celebrate National Animal Cracker Day

-- Have an animal cracker party costume party with your friends, where everyone dresses up like their favorite Animal.
+- Have an animal cracker costume party with your friends, where everyone dresses up like their favorite animal.
 Give out boxes of animal crackers as party favors.

 - Use animal crackers in one of the recipes below.

-- Treat your little one to the child’s book – Animal Crackers, a collection of poems, lullabies and pictures for the very young.
+- Treat your little one to the child’s book – Animal Crackers.

 - Spread the word on social media using the hashtag #nationalanimalcrackerday or #animalcrackerday Here is a tweet to get you started: